 (5) Without limiting the Interpretation Act 1984 section 45(2), the regulations may provide that a reduction, waiver, refund or deferral of a charge for granting or varying any driver’s licence or the issue of a learner’s permit applies subject to conditions imposed by the CEO that are specified in the licence.

+[Section 61 amended by No. 10 of 2015 s.
+10.]

 62. Minister’s declarations that specified regulations do not apply to specified persons

 Regulations may provide for the Minister to declare, in writing in accordance with the regulations, that a specified requirement of the regulations does not apply to a specified person.